The Geisha of Kanazawa

 A wisteria-clad geiko serves sake to the public along with chocolates from her district’s newly opened shop.

-At the end of Golden Week, the late spring series of holidays, the geisha of Nishi Chaya come out in full dress to serve free sake to the public.
+At the end of Golden Week in late spring, the geisha of Nishi Chaya come out in full dress to serve free sake to the public.
 Translating roughly as “Sake of Good Manners,” Furumai Sake is served gratis as an expression of good will and blessings for all.

 The event starts early with a morning market for local produce.
 Sake serving starts around 11:30 and continues for several hours.
 Additional Shinto festivities continue the following day at the nearby Kasuga Shrine.